-The purpose of the PDWT NMDS is to collect information about the length of time that patients placed on a public dental waiting list wait for public dental care in Australia.
-The scope of the NMDS is adults who were placed on selected public dental waiting lists who received or were offered public dental care in the reporting period in Australia.
+The purpose of the PDWT NMDS is to collect information about the length of time that patients wait for public dental care in Australia.
+The scope of the NMDS is people who received or were offered public dental care in the reporting period in Australia.

-The time between listing date and date of offer, and listing date and date of first visit, for these reporting periods may not reflect current or future waiting times experienced by patients.
-The availability of clinical resources, demand for services, and client uptake of care are among the variables that will affect these figures throughout routine operations.
+The time between listing date and date of offer, and listing date and date of first visit for these reporting periods may not reflect current or future waiting times experienced by patients.
+The availability of clinical resources, demand for services and client uptake of care are among the variables that will affect these figures throughout routine operations.